elabftw/elabdoc/doc/how-to-update.rst

 .. warning:: Be sure to `read the release notes <https://github.com/elabftw/elabftw/releases/latest>`_, they might contain important information.
 And have a :ref:`backup <backup>`.

+.. note:: If you are running out of disk space, you can do "docker system prune -a" to free up some space taken by old images.

 If you installed it with elabctl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^